netzverweigerer/life-without-systemd/README.md

 https://www.voidlinux.eu/
 A rolling-release distribution built around the XBPS binary package manager.
 Uses [runit](http://smarden.org/runit/) as an init scheme.

+I have written a wrapper script for the awesome XBPS package manager called [VPM](https://github.com/netzverweigerer/vpm), which I want to recommend here to get used to XBPS' command line syntax.
+People have asked me to include it here so here it is.

 ### Devuan GNU+Linux
 https://devuan.org/
 A Debian fork without systemd.